 Steel is a metal with great tensile strength and ductility.
 It can extend these qualities to concrete.
 In other words, it reinforces concrete.
 Steel in the form of bars has been doing this job for more than a century now.
 Naturally, the quality of steel has an important role in deciding the quality of concrete.
 Research has periodically produced various kinds of steel bars with qualities that make concrete more stable.
 It started with mild steel (MS); TOR steel and various grades of TMT followed.

 Indian standards specify that the MS bars have a tensile strength of 250MPa.
 TOR steel is required to have 415MPa.
-This increase in strength enhances the factor of safety in construction by a huge margin.
-Even today, many buildings are designed assuming a strength of 250MPa for Fe 415, a higher grade steel.
-Hence buildings built with Fe 415 grade steel provide a factor of safety that is much higher than that is required.
-But the higher strength of Fe 415 grade TOR steel rebars brings down ductility, or the ability to retain shape even under pressure, which is also a major requirement of steel reinforcement
+This increase in power enhances the factor of safety in construction by a huge margin.
+Even today, many buildings are designed assuming a strength of 250MPa for Fe 415, higher-grade steel.
+Hence buildings built with Fe 415 grade steel provide a factor of safety that is much higher than what is required.
+But the higher strength of Fe 415 grade TOR steel rebars brings down ductility, or the ability to retain shape even under pressure, which is also a major requirement of steel reinforcement.

 The TMT advantage